CDLUC3/mrt-doc/design/queue-2023/transition.md

   submitter: submitter
   payload_url: payload_url
   manifest_type: manifest_of_manifests #Question: should we decide this at queue time?
-  response_type: ?? # Should we drop support for this
+  response_type: tbd # Should we drop support for this
   submission_mode: add
 /batches/bid0001/status:
   status: pending